-Have you ever been told that you lack empathy and often speak out of turn?
-Perhaps, you may even be called a narcissist!
-If so, we hope this blog helps enlighten you to the power of social awareness.
+Have you ever been told you lack empathy and often speak out of turn?
+If so, you may consider developing empathy a vital social awareness component.

 Social awareness is a core component of emotional intelligence.
-Basically, it’s our ability to recognize and understand the emotions of others.
-When we are socially aware our focus is outward rather than inward and we are able to walk in a room and focus solely on others.
-This helps us develop a more accurate view of others within social situations, as we can pick up on important verbal and non-verbal social cues.
+It's our ability to recognize and understand the emotions and feelings of others.
+When we are socially aware, we practise selflessness and focus outward rather than inward, and we can walk into a room and focus solely on others.
+When we are socially aware, our focus is outward rather than inward, and we can walk into a room and focus solely on others.
+This awareness helps us develop a more accurate view of others within social situations, as we can pick up on important verbal and non-verbal social cues.

 Timing affects everything we do.
-When our timing is right, life is wonderful.
+When our timing is right, life is ideal.
 When our timing is off, life can be miserable.
-The familiar saying – there is a right time and place for everything – is so true.
-When we practice social awareness skills, it's imperative that we understand not only how to communicate, but also when and where to interact with others.
+The familiar saying is true: 'There is a time and place for everything'.
+When we practice social awareness skills, we must understand how to communicate and when and where to interact with others.

 - Did I listen actively to the person who approached me?